michmech/plausibility/README.md

 }};
 ```

 Now we have all the necessary data in place on both sides (the quality side and the kind side).
 What is left is to connect them together.
 This will happen in the `Mod` function which takes a quality and a kind and produces a new kind.
-This functiom has to check whether the two input objects have compatible properties and declare the result plausible or implausible accordingly.
+This function has to check whether the two input objects have compatible properties and declare the result plausible or implausible accordingly.

 ```
 -- fun Mod : Quality -> Kind -> Kind;